 The pursuit of individual fulfilment isn’t something new.
-Although social media has ensured that we have become increasingly aware of the struggles faced by millennials – and even younger generations – when it comes to finding purpose, the search for fulfilment has been written about since the time of Plato and Aristotle.
+Social media has ensured that we have become increasingly aware of the struggles faced by millennials and even younger generations when it comes to finding purpose.
+The search for fulfilment has been written about since the time of Plato and Aristotle.

-The ancient Greeks were encouraged to pursue diverse interests, including the arts, scholarship, and involvement in society and politics, to realize their potential.
+The ancient Greeks were encouraged to pursue diverse interests.
+This including the arts, scholarship, and involvement in society and politics, in order to realise their potential.

 Three Keys to Finding Fulfilment in Your Professional Life

 After all, many professionals across industries can spend at least eight hours at work; that’s a third of your weekdays and possibly over half of your waking hours.
-Not all jobs are created equal; it can be more difficult for some to feel they are doing meaningful work.
+Some jobs are harder than others to find meaning in.
 Here are ways to overcome this sense of dissatisfaction.

 Cut the external factors